 Rahul Gandhi sets up panels for Congress plenary session

-New Delhi: Congress president Rahul Gandhi today constituted an organising committee, a drafting committee and its four sub-groups, and a constitution amendment committee for the party's upcoming plenary session to be held here from March 16 to 18.
+New Delhi: Congress president Rahul Gandhi on Wednesday constituted an organising committee, a drafting committee and its four sub-groups, and a constitution amendment committee for the party's upcoming plenary session to be held here from March 16 to 18.

 While former prime minister Manmohan Singh is chairman of the drafting committee and Mukul Wasnik its convener, AICC treasurer Motilal Vora is chairman of the organising committee and party general secretary Oscar Fernandes its convener, a party statement said.